 Giovanni’s Shrimp Truck

-There is no shortage of shrimp trucks in Oahu, but Giovanni’s was the first and, to this day, it is still the most popular one.
+There is no shortage of shrimp trucks on Oahu, but Giovanni’s was the first, and is still the most popular one.

 The trucks can be found in three different locations around the island, but the Kahuku Sugar Mill location on the North Shore is our favorite.